Physics-50/Module-1/docs/Module1p5.md

 </iframe>

 --------------------------
-Once you have submitted your result please think about how you might obtain a more accurate estimate.
-You should not move on to the final estimate below until the class has discussed the initial estimate results and procedures for final estimates.
+Once you have submitted your result, you should not move on to the final estimate below until the class has discussed the initial estimate results and procedures for final estimates.

 Following the class discussion and further investigations guided by it, please submit your final estimate here: